Doctor of Philosophy in Animal & Rangeland Science

 - Students emphasizing animal science must have completed a degree in (or similar to) animal science or veterinary science, or complete course work in physical sciences (6 credits), organic chemistry or biochemistry (6 credits), and biology, agriculture or natural resources (24 credits, including genetics, anatomy, physiology, soils, hydrology, ecology or plant or animal science).

 - Students emphasizing rangeland ecology and management must have completed the equivalent of a bachelor's degree in animal science, rangeland science or a closely related area.

 - In selecting applicants, the Animal & Rangeland Sciences Graduate Selection Committee will consider the prospective student’s statement of purpose, undergraduate and graduate transcripts, GRE scores and three letters of recommendation.

 - Students who do not meet these criteria but who remain interested in the graduate program should contact their potential advisor(s).

 Applications may be reviewed at any time.
 However, to receive full consideration for fall admission, all application materials should reach the department by Feb.
-1. For spring admission, please provide all materials by Nov.
+1. For spring admission, all application materials should reach the department by Nov.
 1. Prospective students must apply online.
-In addition to transcripts and a report of GRE scores, prospective students will need three letters of recommendation and a Statement of Purpose and Intent.
-The Statement is a one- to two-page essay that describes the prospective student's reasons for undertaking graduate work, as well as an explanation of the prospective student's study and research interests and their relation to previous studies and professional goals.
+In addition to transcripts and a report of GRE scores, prospective students need three letters of recommendation and a Statement of Purpose and Intent.
+The statement is a one- to two-page essay that describes the prospective student's reasons for undertaking graduate work and provides an explanation of the prospective student's study and research interests and their relation to previous studies and professional goals.
 All application materials must be submitted to the Graduate School.
 Prospective students may also submit copies of all materials, including informal transcripts, to the faculty member who is considering or has agreed to be their advisor.

 Doctor of Philosophy Graduation Requirements: